This is an alternative to making a glove box and is several times more effective when using ozone a sterile gas to inflate the bag.

 We choose a method for sterilization that scales down to fit inside an envelope, uses a reactive gas but, is safe to the user and is also convertible to a liquid propellant sterilization, filtered air or inert gas method.

-Using a commercially available Ozone pump is about the cheapest method for producing a sterile gas.
+Using a commercially available Ozone pump is an affordable method for producing a sterile gas.
 It only takes tiny concentrations to do it's job and is also an irritant to humans.
 So when using ozone be sure you're in a well ventilated space or outside.
 Ozone also quickly breaks down back into oxygen so, after enough time has elapsed (24 hours) what will be left is sterile lifeless oxygen that sensitive organisms like fungal spores can be introduced and unaffected.

 Ozone is a harmful gas.
 It should always be used in a ventilated area or outdoors.
 Ozone destroys organic compounds and can deteriorate items such as rubber.
 Please read the Material Safety Data Sheet on Ozone (O3)